jandjstudios/jandjstudios.github.io/_docs/datum.md

 ## Prototypes

-There are four prototype boards currently available, datum-Distance, datum-IMU, datum-Light, and datum-Weather.
-Each prototype features a different chip using their own unique communication interface and language.
+There are four boards coming soon, datum-Distance, datum-IMU, datum-Light, and datum-Weather.
+Each board features a different chip using their own unique communication interface and language.
 They are meant to showcase the capabilities of each chip while highlighting the common command structure and format for reporting the information collected.